01

 Example output

-The output is designed to be pasted into a doc, a slide, or a team chat — not just looked at once.
+The output is designed to be pasted into a doc, a slide, or a team chat with the assumptions visible, not hidden behind a speed claim.

 Current velocity: 4 pages/month